Hooksett Rail Trails, NH

 Only a short part of the original rail alignment can be traversed at this park.
 It can be traced from the abutments that cross the river South of the park, past the courthouse and dog park to where the track bed was used as the park entrance.
 After the path jogs it leaves the old rail alignment, which is identifiable as a long thin strip of trees and bushes.
 When the park's stone-dust paths end you can continue along grassy meadowland parallel to the rail route, but there's not much of interest up here.
 Things may change however, as this section of former railroad line may be key to connect up the proposed Granite State Rail Trail.

 Bikes may not even be welcome here at the moment.
 Certainly the purple 'rough' section identified on our map is signed for 'no wheeled vehicles' due to the site being a conservation area.
-Also the park's entrance sign has the word 'bicycles' carefully scratched off the list of permissable trail uses, though the word hasn't been added to the separate list of prohibited trail uses.
+Also the park's entrance sign has the word 'bicycles' carefully scratched off the list of permissible trail uses, though the word hasn't been added to the separate list of prohibited trail uses.

-Hardpack stone dust path, a little soft in places.
+Trail Conditions: Hardpack stone dust path, a little soft in places.
 No bikes on the purple section.
 No significant gradient.

 Breaking the rules?
 Riding the Hooksett Riverwalk Trail.